-My mind wanders from thinking about other bicycle related things - my future route, Yerevan, Iran, and then suddenly jolted back to the reality that I may not live beyond today as I become increasingly aware that the Stig (minus helmet - far too sensible) has been writing a text message for the last 3 minutes, looking down at his phone and not at the road, only retaking control to swerve back out of the path of oncoming traffic.
-Somehow I feel confident in this guy though.
-I think of things other people have said in the past unrelated directly to this situation- “I’d trust someone who drove for a living more than an average driver”, “It’s the way people drive here, if you don’t drive like that, that’s when there are problems”.

-I’m trying to tell myself the way the guy overtakes with one nonchalent glance is a reflection of his highly skilled and experienced driving ability.
-My mind makes up a story that he was probably a Soviet child prodigy racing driver now past those days and makes a living driving a Ford Transit at 70 kph round impossible corners on mountain roads.
-That’s why he taking the racing line.
+My mind wanders to my future route; Yerevan and Iran but is then suddenly jolted back to the reality that I may not live beyond today.
+I become increasingly aware that the Stig (minus helmet - far too sensible) has been writing a text message for the last 3 minutes.
+He has been looking down at his phone and not at the road, only retaking control to swerve out of the path of oncoming traffic.
+Strangely I feel confidence in this guy though.
+I think of things other people have said in the past unrelated directly to this situation: “I’d trust someone who drove for a living more than an average driver”.
+“It’s the way people drive here.
+If you don’t drive like that, that is when there are problems”.
+Therefore, I’m trying to tell myself the way the guy overtakes with one nonchalant glance is a reflection of his highly skilled and experienced driving ability.
+My mind makes up a story that he was once a Soviet child-prodigy racing driver.
+Now he is past those days and makes a living driving a Ford Transit at 70 kph round impossible corners on mountain roads.
+That is why he taking the racing line.

-He has a huge padded steering wheel, a packet of slimline cigarettes on the dashboard.
+He has a packet of slimline cigarettes on the dashboard.
 He takes a cigarette out of the packet, places his elbows on the steering wheel whilst lighting up, then holds the cigarette up to the window.
 The smoke is sucked out.
-I hang on as we fly along the thin roads.
+I hang on as we fly along the similarly thin roads.

-Next, a slow Turkish lorry kicking up dust, an opportunity for a death-defying feat of overtaking.
-I clench my buttocks and grit my teeth, and think what I would actually do in the split second before my death.
-But then we emerge unscathed, the mood in the vehicles goes from one of tension to very mild but noticeable euphoria.
-It doesn’t make sense- we come up to a rail track and he slows to a snail’s pace to protect the suspension carefully edging over the rails but then the vehicle almost takes off on a big dipper.
+Next, a slow Turkish lorry kicking up dust is an opportunity for a death-defying feat of overtaking.
+I clench my buttocks and grit my teeth, and think what I would actually do in the split second before my death but we emerge unscathed.
+The mood in the vehicles goes from one of tension to very mild, but noticeable, euphoria.
+It doesn’t make sense.
+We come up to a rail track and he slows to a snail’s pace to protect the suspension, carefully edging over the rails, but then the vehicle almost takes off on a big dipper.

 It’s a beautiful day in these windy mountains.
-Spring is definitely on the way as there’s a warm edge to the breeze, the hills are clear of snow and the river has thawed.
-The driver returns, chewing a toothpick sticking out of his mouth to add to the look.
+Spring is definitely on the way as there’s a warm edge to the breeze.
+The hills are clear of snow and the river has thawed.
+The driver returns, chewing a toothpick which sticks out of the side of his mouth to add to the look.
 Everyone’s back in the Marshrutka and we’re off again, pit stop complete.
 He spins the steering wheel left and right in the style of a rally driver to clear some enormous potholes in the road.
 He decides his sunglasses need a polish and neglects to look at the road whilst searching for a rag to clean them and making sure there are really spotless.
 Very ironic.
-I’ve lost count of the near misses - or is that highly calculated overtaking maneourves?
-The big forehead crinkled in concentration, he hotches up the big jacket by throwing his arms forward, he’s entering a deeper level of focus.
+I’ve lost count of the near misses or is that highly calculated overtaking manoeuvres?
+The driver’s quite large forehead is crinkled in concentration.
+He throws his arms up and forward to get comfortable in his big jacket.
+This seems to indicate to me, that he is entering a deeper level of focus.

 I arrived safely in Yerevan, spent a week there and cycled back to Tbilisi where I currently reside.
 I will be posting more about cycling and my future plans shortly.
 The Marshrutka ride’s not over until it’s over, a bit like Ride Earth.
 Sometimes you just have to ride it out and trust things beyond your control.